 -

-Carry small MXN/USD cash—small vendors/buses don’t take cards (we kept $50 in each currency).
+Carry small MXN/USD cash — small vendors/buses don't take cards (we kept $50 in each currency).
+Standard conversion: 1 MXN ≈ $0.05 USD for all pricing references in this guide.

 -